 Jodhpur is known as Blue city and sun city and here is why!
 The geographical location of the city is such that the sun shines bright in the sky for all 365 days, which is why it’s called Sun City.
 The inhabitants found the solution to beat the heat in wall paints as they painted their homes with blue colour to stay cool in the scorching heat, which gave the city the name of Blue City.

-Explore the Ancient Temples.
+6. Ancient Temples.
 Apart from the memorable musical treat, one can also explore the temples in the Mehrangarh fort premises.
-The Chamunda Mata temple and the Nagnechi Ji temple will sooth your spiritual nerves while the heroic tales of the idols will leave you spellbound.
+The Chamunda Mata temple and the Nagnechi Ji temple will soothe your spiritual nerves while the heroic tales of the idols will leave you spellbound.
 Mingle with the locals for the exclusive Rajasthani food and interesting stories.

-Admire the Mesmerizing Fort.
+7. Mesmerizing Palaces.
 The Mehrangarh fort premises accommodate multiple mesmerizing palaces or mahals.
 For instance, there is Sheesh Mahal that has been adorned with intricate mirror work, Moti Mahal where the king would reside on its throne and would address the serious matters, and Phool Mahal which used to be the king’s private place to relax.

 Air.
 Jodhpur has its own airport which is approximately 8 kilometres away from Mehrangarh Fort where the Musical Festival is organised.
 The airport is well-connected to other major cities of India such as Delhi, Mumbai, Kolkata and Bengaluru.
 The airport receives regular flights accompanied by renowned airline services such as Air India, IndiGo, SpiceJet etc. Once you reach the airport you can take a bus, auto or taxi to reach the fort.